uxweb/sweet-alert/readme.md

             'throttle:60,1',
         ],
     ];
 ```

-> Ensure to register the middleware within 'web' group only.
+> Make sure you register the middleware within the 'web' group only.

 #### Route middleware
 Or if you would like to assign the middleware to specific routes only, you should add the middleware to `$routeMiddleware` in `app/Http/Kernel.php` file: